fernandodelrio/SwiftColorGen/README.md

 # Why?

 Manage colors in iOS projects can be challenging.
-Frequently, you need to reuse colors in different places in the storyboard and also access those colors programatically.
-In the code you can group the colors in one place, but it's common to have the same color redefined in many places in the storyboards.
-When you need to update a color, you need to remember to replace them everywhere and because of that it becomes hard to maintain.
+It would be useful to reuse colors in different places in the storyboard and also access them programatically.
+In code, you can group the colors in one place, but it's common to have the same color redefined in many places in the storyboards.
+When you need to update a color, you need to remember to replace them everywhere and because of that, it becomes hard to maintain.

 Since Xcode 9, we are able to define a color asset in the Assets catalog, allowing us to reuse a color inside the storyboards and access them programatically.
 Though, this still not perfect:
-1. To access the colors programatically, we use a string with the Asset name, so if we change the Asset name we need to remember to replace the strings referring the old asset
+1. To access the colors programatically, we use a string with the Asset name.
+If we change the Asset name we need to remember to replace the strings referring the old asset
-2. If we rename a color asset, we need to manually replace the references to them in the storyboards and in the code as well
+2. If we rename a color asset, we need to manually replace the references to them in the storyboards
-3. In an existing project with no color assets defined, we need to group all the colors in the storyboards, manually create the assets, and replace them everywhere.
+3. In an existing project with no color assets defined, we need to group all the colors in the storyboards, manually create the asset color and replace them everywhere.

 # The solution

 **SwiftColorGen** reads all storyboard files to find common **sRGB colors**, it creates them in a **.xcassets** folder and refer them in the storyboard.
-Finally it creates a **UIColor extension** allowing to access the same colors programatically.
+Then, it creates an **UIColor extension** allowing to access the same colors programatically.
 It automatically puts a name to the colors it found.
 The name will be the closest webcolor name, measuring the color distance between them.
-But the user still can rename the colors and it will keep the storyboards updated.
+But, the user still can rename the colors and it will keep the storyboards updated.

-**Currently, the tool only supports the sRGB color space, so remember to select it in the storyboard when selecting a color and also in the Assets catalog or it may not work properly.**
+**Currently, the tool only supports the sRGB color space, so remember to select it in the storyboard, when selecting a color and also in the Assets catalog or it may not work properly.**

 The rules for naming the colors dinamically:
 - The closest web color name (https://en.wikipedia.org/wiki/Web_colors) is considered to name the color